Symbolic powers of codimension two Cohen-Macaulay ideals: Introduction

 \begin{corollary} Let $I = I_X$ be the saturated defining ideal of an arithmetically Cohen-Macaulay set of points in $\P^1 \times \P^1$.
 Then $I^{(3)} = I^3$ if and only if $I$ is a complete intersection or $I$ is an almost complete intersection (i.e., it has exactly three minimal generators). \end{corollary}

 In addition, we show how Theorem \ref{thm:all powers equal} significantly simplifies earlier arguments of Guardo and Van Tuyl \cite{GVT2} and Guardo, Harbourne, and Van Tuyl \cite{GHVT}.
 In fact, the original motivation of this project was to prove \cite[Conjecture 4.1]{GHVT}.
-We were initially able to verify this conjecture using Peterson's \cite{P} results on quasi-complete intersections, which first suggested the importance of local complete intersections.
+We were initially able to verify this conjecture using Peterson's \cite{P} results on quasi-complete intersections, which first suggested the importance of being locally a complete intersection.
 Generalizing our specialized proof lead to the much stronger results of this paper.

-In the final section, we justify our claim that Theorem \ref{thm:EN exact} is of independent interest.
-We use Theorem \ref{thm:EN exact} to verify that for small powers of codimension two perfect ideals that are local complete intersections, a question of R\"omer \cite{R} has an affirmative answer.
-In the case of ACM sets of points in $\P^1 \times \P^1$, we have a new proof of a result of Guardo and Van Tuyl \cite{GVT2}.
+In the final section, we use the minimal graded free resolution given in Theorem \ref{thm:EN exact} to verify that for small powers of codimension two perfect ideals that are locally complete intersections, a question of R\"omer \cite{R} has an affirmative answer.
+In the case of ACM sets of points in $\P^1 \times \P^1$, we also have a new proof of a result of Guardo and Van Tuyl \cite{GVT2}.

 {\bf Acknowledgments.} This project was started at the Mathematisches Forschungsinstitut Oberwolfach (MFO) as part of the mini-workshop ``Ideals of Linear Subspaces, Their Symbolic Powers and Waring Problems'' organized by C. Bocci, E. Carlini, E. Guardo, and B. Harbourne.
 All the authors thank the MFO for providing a stimulating environment.
 We also thank Brian Harbourne and Tomasz Szemberg for their feedback on early drafts of the paper.
-Guardo acknowledges the financial support provided by Prin 2011.
-Migliore and Nagel were partially supported by Simons Foundation grants (\#309556 for Migliore, \#317096 for Nagel).
-Seceleanu received support from MFO's NSF grant DMS-1049268, ``NSF Junior Oberwolfach Fellows''.
+Cooper acknowledges support from the NDSU Advance FORWARD program sponsored by the National Science Foundation, HRD-0811239, as well as financial support provided by NSERC.
+Fatabbi and Lorenzini were partially supported by GNSAGA (INdAM).
+Guardo acknowledges the financial support provided by Prin 2011 and GNSAGA (INdAM).
+Migliore and Nagel were partially supported by Simons Foundation grants (\#309556 for Migliore, \#317096 and \#636513 for Nagel).
+Seceleanu received support from MFO's NSF grant DMS-1049268, ``NSF Junior Oberwolfach Fellows'' as well as from NSF grant DMS--1601024 and EPSCoR grant OIA--1557417.
 Szpond was partially supported by the National Science Centre, Poland, grant 2014/15/B/ST1/02197.
-Van Tuyl acknowledges the financial support provided by NSERC.
-Fatabbi and Lorenzini were partially supported by GNSAGA (INdAM).
-During the writing of this paper, Cooper acknowledges support from the NDSU Advance FORWARD program sponsored by the National Science Foundation, HRD-0811239.
+Van Tuyl acknowledges the financial support provided by NSERC RGPIN-2019-05412.